-Education 201 consists of nine units, each of which examines a particular aspect of teaching:
+EDUC 201 consists of twelve units, each of which examines a particular aspect of teaching:

 - Unit 1: Laying the Groundwork

-Your final grade is determined by a weighted average of the grades you receive on these assignments.
-To receive credit for EDUC 201 you must achieve a minimum grade of “D” (50 percent) on each assignment and a minimum grade of “D” (50 percent) on the final examination.
+To receive credit for EDUC 201 you must complete all of the assignments and achieve a minimum course composite grade of D (50 percent), and a minimum grade of D (50 percent) on the final examination.
 The weightings for each of these activities are as follows: